anywheredoor/phonocardiogram-lvef-deeplearning/README.md

-# Deep-Learning Analysis of Smartphone and Electronic-Stethoscope Phonocardiograms for Detection of Reduced Left Ventricular Ejection Fraction
+# Deep-Learning Analysis of Smartphone and Digital Stethoscope Phonocardiograms for Detection of Reduced Left Ventricular Ejection Fraction

 Final Year Project, Bachelor of Biomedical Sciences, Li Ka Shing Faculty of Medicine, The University of Hong Kong.